Algorithms¶

 8000 |

-CMT: 3D-Centroid search¶
+CMT: 3D-centroid search¶

-The depth search is defined by automt.depthSearchGrid
+The depth search is defined by automt.depthSearchGrid and

 The Centroid location with the highest fit is selected.